zeniuseducation/poly-euler/README.md

 # Polyglottic Euler in 3 Lambdas

-Personal polyglottic attempts to euler in Clojure, CLisp, and Haskell.
+Personal polyglottic attempts to euler in Clojure, Common Lisp (SBCL), and Haskell.
 I will refactor from time to time without deleting old codes.

 ## Usage